 The hearing was scheduled in to allow discussion on the proposed order of the Board of Select: The alteration to the Winter Road Closing of Darrington Road from 298 Darrington Road to the Northern end of the road, which was approved by the legislative body on June 18, 2022, to be altered to open the road to winter plowing from this time forward.

-Discussion included: Why do residents not want the road to be plowed, road was never closed to maintenance, moving the plowed section further along the road throughout the years has set precedent and the town should accommodate the residents on the unplowed section, road was not always maintained for travel although it was required, residential density is the same on the portion of Darrington Road as it is for other roads in Hartford that are plowed, last year a figure was included in the town meeting warrant article to raise $70,000.00 to upgrade the road for plowing but since then the road was washed out and a large culvert required replacing, the repairs will be reimbursed by FEMA and there are funds in the upcoming year’s proposed budget for gravel and plowing the section of road, a resident wouldn’t expect taxpayers to pay to upgrade and plow road if they moved there knowing it was not plowed, a resident of the road stated that he has used sleds for several years and depended on neighbors to help while having cancer treatments to get to his home, the resident recently discovered that he is not legally allowed to plow the road since it is a town way and could be held liable, excerpts were read from the Maine Road Manual, the Town is only receiving half of the LRAP funds for this portion of the road since it is not being plowed, a resident is not opposed to plowing but is opposed to raising taxes for this road, Statute 23 MRSA 2953 states: The municipal officers may on their own initiative, or upon petition by 7 legal voters of the municipality, at any time between May 1st and October 1st of any year, set forth that any road or roads, or portion thereof, in the municipality are so located with reference to population, use and travel thereon, that it is unnecessary to keep the road or roads maintained and open for travel during the months of November, December, January, February, March and April or any part of these months, the Selectmen did not show that it was unnecessary to keep the road plowed, all taxpayers should be treated equally for services or should get a discount, an easement will be required for the plow to turnaround, Gracie Darrington passed away in the 1970’s and the Town just stopped plowing, the law to govern discontinued roads was adopted in 1979, the Hartford Road Standard Ordinance requires roads to be built to a certain standard, the road ordinance applies to newly created roads or to roads that have been legally discontinued not our own back roads, the 2024-25 proposed road budget is 6 or 7% higher than the current budget, the Road Commissioner stated that the town meeting warrant may have an article to approve funding to pave portions of Tucker Road, Darrington Road, Church St, and Mahoney Road.
+Discussion included: Why do residents not want the road to be plowed, road was never closed to maintenance, moving the plowed section further along the road throughout the years has set precedent and the town should accommodate the residents on the unplowed section, road was not always maintained for travel although it was required, residential density is the same on the portion of Darrington Road as it is for other roads in Hartford that are plowed, last year a figure was included in the town meeting warrant article to raise $70,000.00 to upgrade the road for plowing but since then the road was washed out and a large culvert required replacing, the repairs will be reimbursed by FEMA and there are funds in the upcoming year’s proposed budget for gravel and plowing the section of road, a resident wouldn’t expect taxpayers to pay to upgrade and plow road if they moved there knowing it was not plowed, a resident of the road stated that he has used sleds for several years and depended on neighbors to help while having cancer treatments to get to his home, the resident recently discovered that he is not legally allowed to plow the road since it is a town way and could be held liable, excerpts were read from the Maine Road Manual, the Town is only receiving half of the LRAP funds for this portion of the road since it is not being plowed, a resident is not opposed to plowing but is opposed to raising taxes for this road, Statute 23 MRSA 2953 states: The municipal officers may on their own initiative, or upon petition by 7 legal voters of the municipality, at any time between May 1st and October 1st of any year, set forth that any road or roads, or portion thereof, in the municipality are so located with reference to population, use and travel thereon, that it is unnecessary to keep the road or roads maintained and open for travel during the months of November, December, January, February, March and April or any part of these months, the Selectmen did not show that it was unnecessary to keep the road plowed, all taxpayers should be treated equally for services or should get a discount, an easement will be required for the plow to turnaround, Gracie Darrington passed away in the 1970’s and the Town just stopped plowing, the law to govern discontinuance of roads to winter maintenance for 10 years with town meeting approval was adopted in 1979, the Hartford Road Standard Ordinance requires roads to be built to a certain standard, the road ordinance applies to newly created roads or to roads that have been legally discontinued not our own back roads, the 2024-25 proposed road budget is 6 or 7% higher than the current budget, the Road Commissioner stated that the town meeting warrant may have an article to approve funding to pave portions of Tucker Road, Darrington Road, Church St, and Mahoney Road.

 The hearing was adjourned at 7:10pm.